White Chocolate Raspberry Cake from Scratch

 The addition of white chocolate to the cake batter lends a subtle white chocolate flavor to the baked layers while also giving the cake a wonderful velvety texture.

-The cake is very moist but is firm enough to withstand the weight of fondant.
+The cake is moist and tender, but stable enough for fondant if you plan to incorporate it into your design.
 If you're looking for a tried and true white chocolate cake recipe, this is a great one!

 White Chocolate Buttercream